fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 background.
 Then the state is reset until the next `connection` event starts a new timer.

-So concludes the mutable state approach to a pausable timer.
+So concludes the mutable state approach to pausing a timer.
-This approach is essentially about doing.
+This approach is essentially about the concept of "doing".
 The timer's behavior is an effect of doing things like incrementing counters, creating timers, and cleaning up state.
 To achieve the same behavior without mutable state, we must shift our focus from doing to being.

 ## Being instead of doing